bontchev/wlscrape/README.md

 Version 1.01	Wikileaks changed slightly the format of the page and the script was able to process only the first page of a multi-page output.
 Fixed.

 Version 1.02	Implemented the option to check the e-mails marked as spam too.

+Version 1.03	Removed the code that was ignoring the duplicate files, since the idea is to find _all_ links on the Wikileaks site that contain malware.
+Added the option to search the duplicated e-mails too, whatever Wikileaks means by that.
+Added the option to specify a list of links to ignore (e.g., because they no longer point to malware).